 Choosing the right lawyer is a very individual process.
-Most of my colleagues are skilled, able professionals, but we’re not interchangeable.
+While many lawyers are skilled professionals, we’re not interchangeable.

-Finding the right fit for you requires what I call 3 C’s – balancing Competence, Charges, and Personal Comfort.
+Finding the right fit for you requires what I call 3 C’s – balancing Competence, Cost and Personal Comfort.

 To excel in collections, your lawyer needs litigation skills and a working knowledge of contract, corporate, and some bankruptcy law.

 However, there are some exceptions.
-A few areas (like employment agencies and construction) have unique issues or laws which, if unrecognized, can greatly impact your collection case.
+A few areas (like staffing and construction suppliers) have unique issues or laws which, if unrecognized, can greatly impact your collection case.
 In those instances, your lawyer should be familiar with those industry-specific collection issues.

 Hourly means you pay for the amount of time the lawyer works on your case, based on an hourly rate.
 Contingency means you pay a percentage of any recovery.
 And flat means you pay a fixed amount, which doesn’t depend on time or results.